eMARINE: Leading Tech Innovator in Global Maritime Industry

 The RMS system will enable ship owners to remotely monitor navigation status, weather conditions, engine operation status, and other critical system operations on a 24/7 basis, providing anytime anywhere access.

-Strong revenue growth, combined with meaningful cost reductions, enabled EMRN to significantly decrease net loss in 2018.
+Strong revenue growth, combined with meaningful cost reductions, enabled EMRN to record operating income of more than $567,000 in the third quarter.

-Looking forward, with the expansion of the company’s coastal surveillance business through several Vessel Traffic System (VTS) projects and the continued rollout of its autonomous ship solutions for public and private sector customers, EMRN management expects revenue growth to accelerate to 20% in the first half of 2019, compared to the first half of 2018.
+Looking forward, with the expansion of the company’s coastal surveillance business through several Vessel Traffic System (VTS) projects and the continued rollout of its autonomous ship solutions for public and private sector customers, EMRN management expects substantial revenue growth in the fourth quarter compared to the prior year period.

 Attractive Valuation at Current Levels

-As a relatively new stock trading on the OTC Markets, EMRN remains thinly traded as of today.
+As a relatively unknown stock trading on the OTC Markets, EMRN remains thinly traded as of today.

-While a steady pipeline of positive developments are expected in the coming quarters, investors looking to position early for the long-term upside still have an opportunity to accumulate shares at low prices.
+While a steady pipeline of positive developments is expected in the coming quarters, investors looking to position early for the long-term upside still have an opportunity to accumulate shares at extremely low prices.